appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-retry-processflow.md

 Execution of a processflow is vital process for transforming data from source to destination application.
-In real-time, execution of processflow may fetch errors with respect to data configurations. processflow Retry is a feature that can Resync the data after rectifying the error such that no data loss occurs with respect to the sync process. processflow Retry can be configured both Manually and in Auto-Mode.
+In real-time, execution of processflow may fetch errors with respect to data configurations.
+Processflow Retry is a feature that can Resync the data after rectifying the error such that no data loss occurs with respect to the sync process.
+ProcessFlow Retry can be configured both Manually and in Auto-Mode.

 ## Prerequisites for processflow Retry (in Auto-Mode)